svenssonjoel/lispBM/CONTRIBUTING.md

 ## Testing

-   We encourage contributions to include additional tests targeting the contributed code.
+   We encourage contributors to include additional tests targeting the contributed code.

    At a minimum, the existing test-suites should be run on the code